auth0/docs/articles/flows/guides/mobile-login-flow/implement-mobile-login-flow.md

 * [Auth0 Mobile SDKs](/libraries): The easiest way to implement the mobile login flow, which will do most of the heavy-lifting for you.
 Our [Mobile Quickstarts](/quickstart/native) will walk you through the process.
 * Authentication API: If you prefer to roll your own, keep reading to learn how to call our API directly.

-If you prefer to embed your own login pages within your mobile app, you can implement our login widget (Lock UI) directly into your app with our:
+If you prefer to embed your own login pages within your native/mobile app, you can implement our login widget (Lock UI) directly into your app with our:

 * [iOS Lock UI Component library](/libraries/lock-ios/v2)
 * [Android Lock UI Component library](/libraries/lock-android/v2)